-Iran’s Raisi says ‘genocide’ under way in Gaza as he meets Russia’s Putin
+Iran’s Raisi says ‘genocide’ unfolding in Gaza as he meets Russia’s Putin

 Putin hosts Raisi as part of a blitz round of Middle East diplomacy after visits to the UAE and Saudi Arabia.